april-knights/Government/Articles of Governance/Constitution.md

 ## Section 2 - Appointment
 1. The Grandmaster is voted in by the consent of our order by a popular vote.
-2. To be eligible to run for Grandmaster, a candidate must be both an officer and have participated in two full campaigns.
+2. To be eligible to run for Grandmaster, a candidate must both be an officer, and have participated in two campaigns.
+3. Additionally, a candidate cannot nominate themselves, and must have another Knight nominate them for the position and a second Knight to second that nomination.
+Only then can the nominee accept and register as a candidate for election.
-3. The Grandmaster shall serve a term lasting from the moment they are sworn in until the next April event is finished.
+4. The Grandmaster shall serve a term lasting from the moment they are sworn in until the next April event is finished.

 ## Section 3 - Powers
 1. The Grandmaster has full authority to declare war and negotiate all treaties during times of both peace and war.